You are here

 Youth elections 2018/19

-Nominations are now open for young people to put themselves forward for the roles of Young Mayor and Member of UK Youth Parliament for 2018/19.
+Online voting is now closed for the Young Mayor and Member of UK Youth Parliament elections for 2018/19.

 The Elected Young Mayor is the lead young person representing young people locally in North Tyneside.